HIGHLIGHTS

 - It features a 7,300mAh battery with 120W SuperVOOC fast charging.

-The OnePlus 15 is the first phone in Nepal to feature the Snapdragon 8 Elite Gen 5 chip, and it boasts all the top-end specs you’d expect.
+The OnePlus 15 was the first phone in Nepal to feature the Snapdragon 8 Elite Gen 5 chip, and it boasts all the top-end specs you’d expect.
 It looks totally different from the OnePlus 13 with a fresh new design that clearly moves away from the previous generation.

-What is the price of the OnePlus 15 in Nepal?
+What is the Price of the OnePlus 15 in Nepal?

 I’ve got to admit, I’ve become a bit of a OnePlus fan lately, especially after the launch of the OnePlus Nord 5 and Nord CE 5.
-Both phones hit that sweet spot of perfect pricing for the features they offer, something that’s getting rare these days.
-And that’s exactly why I had high hopes for OnePlus’ big flagship this year.
+Both phones hit that sweet spot of perfect pricing for the features they offer.
+The previous flagship, the OnePlus 13, nailed its pricing strategy so well that it practically killed off the OnePlus 12 overnight.

 Alright, let’s cut the chatter and jump right into what the latest OnePlus flagship has in store.